|

 basements.

 Eat natural, healthy foods.
-These include whole grains (brown

-plain yogurt; lean meats; fresh fish and eggs from free-range hens.
+grass-fed if possible); meats; fresh fish and eggs from free-range hens.

 Yeast growth may also be held in check by using small amounts of organic